-Look after our school and each other.

-Only ever do our best.

-Value everyone and remember our manners
+Look after each other and our school Only ever do our best Value everyone and remember our manners Enjoy learning together

-Enjoy our learning!

 Staff Code of Conduct

 Policy application

 This policy applies to all staff employed by the school.
 This code should be read in conjunction with the disciplinary rules contained within the disciplinary and dismissals policy.